Justia Lawyer Rating

 In March 2019, Estrada filed a petition for resentencing pursuant to § 1170.95, declaring that he was not the actual killer, did not act with intent to kill, and was not a major participant in the felony or did not act with reckless indifference to human life.
 Judge Webster appointed counsel for Estrada and both parties submitted briefing.

 In January 2021, Judge Webster held a hearing and denied Estrada’s petition without issuing an order to show cause, after finding that Estrada did not meet the prima facie burden under 1170.95.
-Judge Webster found that nothing in the record reflected that Estrada was prosecution under a natural and probable consequences theory.
+Judge Webster found that nothing in the record reflected that Estrada was prosecuted under a natural and probable consequences theory.
 The judge also noted that the felony murder doctrine was not relevant to Estrada’s case.
 The judge found that Estrada was convicted under an aiding and abetting theory and that Estrada acted as a “backup” or “security” in this “classic aider and abettor case.”

 Estrada appealed this ruling to the Second Appellate District Court in downtown Los Angeles, which affirmed Judge Webster.
-The Second Appellate District found that Estrada had the intent to kill, and he is therefore ineligible for resentencing under 1170.95.
+The Second Appellate District found that Estrada had the intent to kill, and he was therefore ineligible for resentencing under 1170.95.
 See People v.
 Gentile (2020) 10 Cal.
 5th 830, at 848 (“Senate Bill 1437 does not eliminate direct aiding and abetting liability for murder because a direct aider and abettor to murder must possess malice aforethought.”).

 Moreover, the jury instructions in Estrada’s case told the jury that it could not convict him of murder unless the jury found he acted willfully and with intent to kill.
-Accordingly, Estrada is ineligible for resentencing under 1437.
+Accordingly, Estrada was ineligible for resentencing under 1437.

 We present this summary because it shows how an aider and abettor certainly can have the intent to kill when he or she had the role as Estrada here, of a “backup” or “security” in the underlying murder, and then is not eligible for resentencing under SB 1437.